0-9

 See Generative Engine Optimization (aka GEO).

-Artificial Intelligence Optimization (AIO):
+Artificial Intelligence Optimization:

 Automatic Discount: